Geerodge/georgemc.co.uk/src/pages/index.md

 ---
-permalink: /index.html
 title: "Hi, I'm George"
-subtitle: "I help small business owners understand their audience and grow website traffic."
+subtitle: "I Help Digital Entrepreneurs Understand Their Audience, Drive Traffic and Get More Sales"
-description: "Helping small business owners understand their audience and grow website traffic."
+description: "Helping digital entrepreneurs understand their audience, drive website traffic, and get more sales."
-layout: "home"
+services:
+  heading: "How I Can Help You"
+  content: "I can help you grow your online business or project and get more sales with the following options..."
 newsletter:
+  heading: "Grow Traffic.
+Drive Sales.
+Earn More."
-  heading: "Primo Post Newsletter"
+  subtitle: "The Primo Post Newsletter"
   content: "Once a week you'll get an email with my latest tips and insights to grow your online business."
-blog:
-  title: "Latest Issues"
-  intro: "Tips and strategies that will help you drive more traffic to your website and get more sales."
+layout: "home"
+permalink: /index.html
 ---

-## How I Can Help You

-I can help you grow your businesses or project with the following options...
+## Hello